CardoAI/django-idp-user/README.md

 3. Add the settings of the app in `settings.py` like this:
     ```python
-    APP_ENV = "development" or "staging" or "production"
+    APP_ENV = "development" or "staging" or "production" or "demo"

     AUTH_USER_MODEL = 'idp_user.User'